baseoursteps/qa/README.rst

 Operating Systems
 =================

+* Do threads have their own stack and why?
+(Ixia)

+    Yes.
+The stack of each thread contains particular automatic lifetime data which is exclusively relevant for methods in a thread's workflow.
+    Each function has its own arguments and return addresses which are specific to the work of a thread.

 * What happens when you ``cat`` a file in the terminal?
 (Amazon)

   * Say the syscalls printed by ``strace``